Altinn/altinn-studio-docs/content/altinn-studio/guides/integration/correspondence/_index.en.md

 ### Notes on authorisation
-In the example above, we are using the `CorrespondenceAuthorisation.Maskinporten` enum to indicate that authorisation should be automatically handled by the Maskinporten client.
+In the example above, we are using the `CorrespondenceAuthorisation.Maskinporten` enum to indicate that authorisation should be automatically handled internally with Maskinporten.
 This is by far the easiest and most convenient authorisation method, but it's not the only option available.

 If you require custom authorisation logic while sending correspondences, you are able to supply your own delegate for this purpose.